27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 Placement note: Keep the diffuser on a stable tray away from towels and splashes.

 Pair the diffuser with a small candle or dish in a matching tone.
 Avoid overly sweet scents that can feel heavy in small rooms.
 A warm, woody scent feels cozy and grounding.
 The diffuser also serves as a subtle decor piece.
-It is a simple way to upgrade the mood.

 Tips